PythonCharmers/python-future/docs/translation.rst

 Known limitations of ``past.translation``
 *******************************************

+- This only works with pure-Python modules.
+C extension modules and Cython code are not supported.

+- The biggest hurdle to automatic translation is likely to be ambiguity about byte-strings and text (unicode strings) in the Python 2 code.
+If the ``past.autotranslate`` feature fails because of this, you could try running ``futurize`` over the code and adding a ``b''`` or ``u''`` prefix to the relevant string literals.
+To convert between byte-strings and text (unicode strings), add an ``.encode`` or ``.decode`` method call.
+If this succeeds, please push your patches upstream to the package maintainers.

-- The source translation feature offered by the ``past.translation`` package has some of the same limitations as the ``futurize`` script (see :ref:`futurize-limitations`).
+- Otherwise, the source translation feature offered by the ``past.translation`` package has similar limitations to the ``futurize`` script (see :ref:`futurize-limitations`).
 Help developing and testing this feature further would be particularly welcome.

 Please report any bugs you find on the ``python-future`` `bug tracker
 <https://github.com/PythonCharmers/python-future/>`_.